-The following typology aims at raising awareness of the different methods and objects of referencing so that referencing can be improved, based on a wider choice.
+The following typology aims at raising awareness of the different methods and objects of referencing in regulations so that referencing in regulations can be improved, based on a wider choice.

 1. Targets of references